 He has worked with the village elders to arrange elaborate sing-sings and cultural shows where special local traditions, such as Oro Province face tattooing are demonstrated.

-I had attended several of these shows and found them to be well organized and without any hint of the circus sideshow effect that could so easily happen.
+I had attended several of these shows.
+Finding them to be well organized and without any hint of the circus sideshow effect that could so easily happen.

 But sing-sings and face tattooing are one thing, Puri Puri is at a completely different level.